 “Everyone is an artist, a freedom being, called to participate in transforming and reshaping the conditions, thinking and structures that shape and inform our lives.”

-Our present government has fabricated a necessary illusion, it preaches a remodelling of the protestant work ethic where hard work is respected, rewarded and honoured.
+Our present Government has fabricated a necessary illusion, a reworking of the protestant work ethic where hard work is respected, rewarded and honoured.
 Despite the chilling effects of austerity all around us, we are told of a new age of fiscal stability, evidenced, say our leaders by the highest rates of employment since records began.

-Behind the employment statistics however is a new vision of how we should engage with work, few are enamoured by it.
-It consists of zero-hours contracts, wage stagnation and the continual stripping away of workers’ rights and toil until an age when work becomes a physical impossibility.
-It is a vision which makes people feel exploited and atomised.
+Behind the employment statistics, however, is a new vision of how we should engage with work and few are enamoured of it.
+It consists of zero-hours contracts, wage stagnation, stripping away of workers’ rights and toil until an age when work becomes a physical impossibility.
+It is a vision of work that exploits and atomises society.

-A working life that simply follows a profit margin ultimately, delivers only dissatisfaction and destruction.
-Peeling back the veneer of free market promises, we can see the machinations of the rich and powerful, skilled in the art of manufacturing public consent, hypnotising us into believing that merely having a job sets us apart from those that do not.
+A working life that simply follows a profit margin, ultimately delivers only dissatisfaction and destruction.
+If we peel back the veneer of free market promises, we can see the machinations of the rich and powerful; skilled in the art of manufacturing public consent, hypnotising us into believing that merely having a job sets us apart from those that do not.

-Roman emperors offered bread and circuses to placate the masses, the new emperors of government and big business offer similar distractions, but in addition, we are now told the story of the ‘undeserving poor’.
-We can watch countless reality programmes of vulnerable people, being exploited, coerced into juggling their dysfunctions to an audience wholly encouraged to judge and disapprove.
-We are manipulated into holding the ‘undeserving’ accountable for all of our societies ills.
+Roman emperors offered bread and circuses to distract the masses, the new emperors of government and business offer similar placations, but in addition, we are now told stories of the ‘undeserving poor’.
+We can now watch countless reality programmes focusing on vulnerable people being exploited, coerced into juggling their dysfunctions to an audience wholly encouraged to judge and condemn.
+We are manipulated into holding the ‘undeserving’ accountable for many of society’s ills.
 It is a masterclass in how to divide and rule.

 The neo-liberal political economist Francis Fukuyama predicted that the zenith of our evolution would culminate in the advent of a universal liberal democracy.
-If we are using western liberal democracies as the blueprint for this final form of human government, it seems this high point of civilisation is heading for perpetual war, the eventual commodification of all human experience and countless senseless deaths.
+If we are using western liberal democracy as the blueprint for this final form of human government, it seems that this ‘evolution’ is heading for perpetual war, the commodification of all human experiences and countless senseless deaths.

-We are living in degenerate times, as our current world system is in free fall, it is understandable why many try to ignore what is happening around us, the craving (and the accessibility) to be distracted seems so all pervasive that some people now have great difficulty focusing on anything meaningful at all.
+We are living in degenerate times; with our current world system in free fall, it is understandable why many try to ignore what is happening.
+The craving (and the accessibility) to be distracted seems so all pervasive that some people now have great difficulty focusing on anything meaningful at all.

-When we are distracted, there is often an illusion of safety, we may feel relatively safe watching our favourite TV show or going for a drink with our friends, but the reality is very different, for example the majority of working people living in the UK are only a two-month salary away from not being able to afford to live in their own homes.
+When we are distracted, there can be an illusion of safety, where we may feel relatively safe watching our favourite TV show or going for a drink with our friends, but the reality is very different For example the majority of working people living in the UK are only two-months salary away from not being able to afford to live in their own homes.

 Is there really an argument that art, creativity and inner transformation can be intrinsic elements of meaningful lasting societal change?

-Already, many do not wish to conspire with our current prevailing orthodoxy, lots of people are desperate for another way of being.
-There are many who believe that this may be the moment to steer a direction closer towards a new story more attuned to the the needs of the whole.
+Already, many do not wish to conspire with our current prevailing orthodoxy and lots of people are desperate for another way of being.
+There are many who believe that this may be the moment to steer a direction closer towards a new story more attuned to the needs of the whole.

-We may not place artistic endeavours and creative well-being at the base of our hierarchy of human needs, but it is of great importance for us to recognise that we are all essentially creative beings.
+Artistic endeavours and creative well-being may not be at the base of the hierarchy of human needs, but it is of great importance for us to recognise that we are all essentially creative beings.
 When we have the freedom and leisure to access our creative potential we become capable of affecting monumental change and achieving true greatness.

-It will be the small stories that will be instrumental in deconstructing the tired chronicle of greedy masters clinging to their dreams of full spectrum dominance.
-It is the new stories that can help us embed the wholesome foundations of inter-dependance, ‘inter-being’ and shared commonalities into our collective physche
+It will be the small stories that will be instrumental in deconstructing the tired chronicle of greedy masters clinging to their dreams of ‘Full spectrum dominance.’
+It is the new stories that can help us embed the wholesome foundations of ‘inter-being’ and shared commonalities into our collective psyche

 Positive stories can act like seeds carried in our mind.
-When we are inspired by creativity, seedlings are nurtured that blossom into realities.
-If we are not carrying creative visions in our minds eye, what future can we even dare create for our external world?
+When we are inspired by creativity, seeds are nurtured and blossom into realities.
+If we are not carrying creative visions in our mind’s eye, what future can we even dare create for our external world?

 This is why far from being an extravagance afforded only to those who already have their material needs met, our creative mind is the quintessential harbinger for any truly important, positive transition.